Kebab: Bangladesh

 In Bangladesh they make variations of kebab (Bengali কাবাব or "Kabab").
 In the old Mughal province of Bengal Subah's capital of Dhaka, various Pakistani and Indian-influenced dishes started to be made.
 Amongst these were kebabs.
 In Bangladeshi cuisine, most kebabs are made using fish or beef.

 India

-Modern-day kebabs in India mostly trace their origin to the influence of Mughlai cuisine.
-Some Indian kebabs have very specific geographic attributions, such as Kakori kebab, which is made of finely ground, soft mince and attributed to the city of Kakori in Uttar Pradesh, where legend has it that it was first prepared for old and toothless pilgrims.
+Indian kebabs feature in various cuisines of the country, such as Awadhi cuisine; a number of them developed under the influence of Mughlai cuisine in the medieval era.
+Certain kebabs of India have very specific geographic attributions, such as Kakori kebab, which is made of finely ground, soft mince and attributed to the city of Kakori in Uttar Pradesh, where legend has it that it was first prepared for old and toothless pilgrims.
+Galouti kebab is native to the Awadh region of India.